Magnetic Fields (video game developer): History

-The Magnetic Fields logo in the Amiga versions of Super Cars I and II is accompanied by a sound sample from Siegfried's Funeral March from Act 3 of Wagner's Götterdämmerung.
+The Magnetic Fields logo in the Amiga and PC versions of their games from Lotus Esprit Turbo Challenge to International Rally Championship is accompanied by a sound sample from Siegfried's Funeral March from Act 3 of Wagner's Götterdämmerung.

+They change this for their very last game, Rally Championship 2000.

 In 1996 the company released Network Q RAC Rally Championship for the MS-DOS platform which received many favourable reviews and led to several expansions and sequels, including the X-Miles and International Rally Championship.
 The last release of the company was Mobil 1 Rally Championship for Windows and PlayStation platforms in 1999.

 In 2000 Shaun Southern and Andrew Morris founded a new company called "Eugenicy" to develop more racing games but the company was closed down before anything was ever released.

 Andrew Morris released the original promotional trailer for Eugenicy on his YouTube channel in 2009.

 The company has agreed to let fans distribute their 8-bit system software as long as no profit is made from these.
 This has led to additional interest in the company among users of emulators for such older hardware.

 Kikstart I and II were released in 2010 for the Commodore 64 emulator on the iPhone.

 On 5 May 2018 a retrospective video documentary/review produced by Everything Amiga was published on the subject of Kid Chaos.
 It tells the story of the games' troubled development history, and assesses its impact on the Amiga scene at the time, and long after.

 Former Magnetic Fields artist, Andrew Morris, agreed for a scan of his original protagonist concept artwork to be included.
 This was the first time it had been revealed to the public.
 'Cosmic Kitten' (alternatively 'Claws') as he was then known was to be the Amiga's answers to Sonic the Hedgehog.
 However, before publication the character was re-designed as a caveboy known simply as 'Kid' to avoid any legal conflict with SEGA who have always been very protective of their intellectual property.